|

 Whilst trying to reverse the text image file and clean it up, I change my mind about the font.
 Now operating in Photoshop it would be much easier to find a font that I can download and add the text in any colour size or style over the other components.

-Thanks to Font Squirrel; I first try Deftone Stylus which has the look of brass instruments about it, I also change the text colour to a brass / gold colour.
+Font Squirrel; I first try Deftone Stylus which has the look of brass instruments about it, I also change the text colour to a brass / gold colour.
 But I don't think it suits what I am trying to convey.
-One of my initial thoughts on font was to resist a script style, so I search a bit more and come across Seaside Resort font.
+One of my initial thoughts on font was to resist a script style, so I search a bit more and come across

 The large Os appear to emphasise the solo aspect and kind of mimic the end of the trumpet.
 I decide to go with this and drop the clef idea altogether, well it is a bit of a cliché.